Articles of Association

 - decides on the company’s reporting duties and other communication to its owner.

-The company has a Managing Director, appointed by the Board of Directors.
+The company has a CEO, appointed by the Board of Directors.

 Right of representation

-The company may be independently represented by the Chairman of the Board of Directors or by the Managing Director, and jointly by two board members.
+The company may be independently represented by the Chairman of the Board of Directors or by the CEO, and jointly by two board members.
 The Board may also grant power of attorney or the right to represent the company to a specified individual alone or jointly with another person.